Gas check: Cartridges commonly using gas checks

 The most common use of gas checks are found in .44 Magnum, .357 Magnum, and 10mm Auto which were developed from non-magnum cartridges by firearm enthusiasts such as Elmer Keith.
 By loading the large capacity cases designed for black powder with large charges of smokeless powder, velocities well in excess of 1000 ft/s (300 m/s) were produced from handguns for the first time.
 At these velocities and pressures traditional soft lead bullets would quickly foul the barrel with lead deposits, so gas checked bullets were used in these experimental cartridges.

 The other common use of gas checked bullets is in obsolete military rifles.
 Many of these rifles used calibers that were unique to the rifle; low levels of commercial production and dwindling supplies of surplus ammunition quickly result in high ammunition prices.
 Many of these rifles use unusual bore diameters; for example, both the British 7.7×56mmR and Soviet 7.62×54mmR rifle cartridges use bore diameters larger than US .30 caliber (7.62 mm) standard bullets, resulting in a much smaller supply of suitable bullets—often just a single full metal jacket bullet design in the weight used by the military loading.
 Custom made bullets also allow the bullet to be carefully sized to match the bore, which can vary considerably in surplus rifles, and provide both more accuracy and more flexibility.
 Gas checks allow these bullets to be pushed to higher velocities without undue fouling of the barrel and attendant problems.

+On firearm components

+An AK bolt carrier/gas piston.
+Note the gas rings on the piston.

+Gas checks are used on firearm components in contact with gas pressures such as pistons on gas-operated firearms.

+An unusual example is the Benelli CB M2 submachine gun is unusual that it uses a ramrod sealed with gas rings instead of a bolt to chamber the 9x25mm AUPO caseless rounds.
+It uses an open-bolt type operation that operates in conjunction with a side mounted firing pin/hammer outside the chamber at the rear of the barrel to strike the primer of the rounds.